 Now a new study has reported that resveratrol can increase the treatment effects of tamoxifen in tamoxifen-resistant breast cancer cells.

-Resveratrol-rich foods are recommended during breast cancer treatment
+Resveratrol-rich foods are recommended during treatment

 Resveratrol is unique in that it has been found to increase the effectiveness of several types of cancer treatments.
 For example, resveratrol has been shown to potentiate the effects of various chemotherapy drugs (including Adriamycin, Alkeran, Cisplatin, Taxol and Taxotere), the epidermal growth factor receptor EGFR inhibitor Iressa, and radiation treatment.